AlexH-HankIT/phpietadmin-gui/README.md

 ## Bugs in 0.5.3:
     - [x] Reload page after session disconnect
     - [x] Delete lun: check if line contains default parameter
+    - [x] Service add menu editing a service does not work
     - [ ] Forced delete of a target does not work if a "ALL" acl is configured
     - [ ] Mousover to show passwords in /phpietadmin/ietusers does not work
     - [ ] Password generator qtip does not work in /phpietadmin/ietusers
     - [ ] LVM extend does not work
     - [ ] Select all checkbox in LVM snapshot delete does not work
-    - [x] Service add menu editing a service does not work
     - [ ] Config menu editing does not work
     - [ ] Shutdown/Restart does not work
+    - [ ] ACLs are not displayed in "Delete ACL" menu

 ## Roadmap
 In version 0.6: